JamesMulqueeney/Deterministic-Atlas-Analysis/README.md

 Code linked to the paper: Comparing landmark-free and manual landmarking methods for macroevolutionary studies using the mammalian crania.
 DOI:

 # Data
 All data stored here is used in the results section of the paper.
-These data can be analysed/ visualised using the R scripts wihin the 'R Scripts' Folder. kPCA and eigenvalues from all analyses are stored as followed:
+These data can be analysed/ visualised using the R scripts within the 'R Scripts' Folder. kPCA and eigenvalues from all analyses are stored as followed:

 Aligned-Only: Kernel 40.0, Kernel 20.0, Kernel 10.0

 Poisson_Meshes: Kernel 40.0, Kernel 20.0, Kernel 10.0

 # R Scripts
-All the R scripts here are used for data processing, visualisation and statisitcal analysis of the data.
+All the R scripts here are used for data processing, visualisation and statistical analysis of the data.
 These are as follows:

 1.  `Aligned_Only_Interactive_Principal_Component_Plots.R`
 2.  `Aligned_Only_Principal_Component_Comparison.R`